MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="remove"></a> `remove`

-Eliminates a specified value from a given range without disturbing the order of the remaining elements and returning the end of a new range free of the specified value.
+Eliminates a specified value from a given range without disturbing the order of the remaining elements.
+Returns the end of a new range free of the specified value.

 ```cpp
 template<class ForwardIterator, class Type>